 Fall 2023, 28th edition (2023 – 2050).
 Renewable cost development, potential, and expected investments in Norway, Sweden, Finland, Denmark, and Baltics until 2050.

-Spring 2022, 38th edition (2022 – 2050).
+Fall 2023, 41st edition (2023 - 2050).
 Scenario-based analysis with updated price prognosis for all Nordic price areas and neighboring countries.

-The long-term report offers 4 scenarios with an updated base case scenario and a high and low scenario as well as a NENA scenario.
+The long-term report offers four scenarios with an updated base case scenario, using market prices for coal, natural gas, and EUAs, a high and low scenario, as well as our expectation scenario based on our view of long-term EUA prices.
 The analysis is available as pdf including a spreadsheet with all relevant calculations from the analysis.

-We include price forecasts for the Nordic and German System and all Nordic area prices up until 2050, plus price projections for France, UK, The Netherlands, Poland, Estonia, Russia, Latvia and Lithuania on annual resolution.
+We include price forecasts with an hourly resolution for the Nordic system and all Nordic area prices up to 2050, plus price projections for Germany France, the UK, Netherlands, Poland, Estonia, Russia, Latvia, and Lithuania on an annual resolution.

-The Nordic Power Outlook also includes a detailed annual supply and demand balance for all price areas until 2050.
+The Nordic Power Outlook also includes a detailed annual supply and demand balance for all price areas and estimates for SRMC and LRMCs for a large number of production technologies until 2050.

 Nena Analysis is one of the few analyses we use on a weekly basis and is definitely highly important.
 We rate all these companies every year and pick the ones to continue with, and we've been with Nena for a long time.
 We're always shown very good analysis and very good insights.Nicholas Martin

 Head of Sourcing Europe, Norsk Hydro

 Myself, as an employee in Bane NOR, have had a two decade history as customers of Nena and that’s due to the need to have a necessary tool to make good decisions on a daily basis.Jonny Glærum

 Key discussions for the Spring 2023 Nordic Power Market Outlook.